 Another big event was the 11th annual Patricia A. Chin School of Nursing/ Sigma Theta Tau, Nu Mu Chapter Evidence Based Practice Forum held in February.
 There were close to 400 in attendance.
 Jennifer Waldron, RN, BSN, MICN, MBA-HCM from Huntington Hospital in Pasadena spoke on responding to natural and man-made disasters, followed by Anna Munoz, DNP, MPH, CNS-BC, RNC-NIC from Providence Holy Cross Medical Center in Mission Hills, who shared about the importance of evacuation training in a neonatal intensive care unit.
 Based on evaluations, students, faculty, and community members felt these topics were important and enjoyed the presentations.
 This year more time was allowed for poster viewing.
 This was also a plus, as there were 19 outstanding posters and plenty of time to speak to the presenters and ask questions.

-Our externship programs with Kaiser and Cedars Sinai continue to thrive.
-This summer 19 students from the junior class will be able to work closely with an RN at either Kaiser Downey or Baldwin Park, increasing their skills and also learning and participating in leadership projects.
+Our externship programs with Kaiser and Cedars Sinai continues to thrive.
+This summer 19 students from the junior class worked closely with an RN (professional partner) at either Kaiser Downey or Baldwin Park, increasing their skills and also learning and participating in leadership projects.
 Our externship program with Cedars consists of a 2 semester perioperative elective course with theory and clinical components.
-What’s new this year is it will be 2 continuous semesters, which will contribute to better retention of knowledge and skill as well as preparation for the future role of an OR Nurse.
-Selection of our junior students is underway for the coming Fall 2017 semester.
+This year, it will be 2 continuous semesters which will contribute to better retention of knowledge and skill as well as preparation for the future role of an OR Nurse.

 The Chin School of Nursing continues to receive new scholarship opportunities for our students, through both outside organizations and the University.
 We appreciate the generosity from all of our donors.
-The Olga Orloff Nursing Scholarship has been awarded to an incoming Cal State LA nursing student for the last 4 years.
-Yuh Wen Tseng, Ho Jae Shin, Gelito Pajarillage, and Vyvayan Huynh were recipients, shown with the donor family, following a luncheon celebration at the University Club.
+The Olga Orloff Nursing Scholarship has been awarded to an incoming Cal State LA nursing student for the last 5 years.
+The new recipient for 2017 is Airene Alvarino.
+Yuh Wen Tseng, Ho Jae Shin, Gelito Pajarillage, and Vyvayan Huynh were previous recipients, shown with the donor family, following a luncheon celebration at the University Club.

 Cal State LA nursing students have also received many scholarships this year from outside the University, including the Dolores Jones Kaiser Scholarship.
 We congratulate all of our scholarship recipients!